Browsers Windows 🟡 Intermediate

 How to clear cache and cookies:

-1. Open Microsoft Edge
+1. Open Microsoft Edge.

-4. Click “Privacy, search, and services” on the left side
+4. Click “Privacy, search, and services” on the left side.

-5. Under “Clear browsing data,” click “Choose what to clear”
+5. Under “Clear browsing data,” click “Choose what to clear.”

-6. A popup window appears
+6. A small window will appear.

-9. Click “Clear now”
+9. Click “Clear now.”

 Solution 5: Disable Graphics Acceleration